Xiaomi Redmi Pro

 Importing a phone presents some unique challenges.
 The first, and probably most important thing, is will it work on available networks?
 The Redmi Pro that’s currently available is a Chinese GSM smartphone, so it will receive 2G and 3G signals on AT&T and T-Mobile, but isn’t compatible with the 4G network.
 It’s slightly different in the U.K., where it has partial 4G connectivity.
 We tested the phone using Three’s network in the U.K., and while it did grab 4G in London, the 3G signal was often its preference.

-It’s a shame, because we can’t recommend you buy the phone since it doesn’t support 4G in the States.
+It’s a shame, because we can’t recommend you

 The next problem is what to do if the phone is broken when it arrives, or you need to claim on the warranty.
 Our review Redmi Pro was supplied by GearBest.com, a popular online retailer specialising in Chinese technology.
 Purchased through GearBest, the phone comes with a three-day dead-on-arrival warranty, a 45-day money back guarantee if the phone should be faulty during that time, plus a one-year warranty to cover against defects.
 If you’ve changed the software, taken the phone apart, or if it breaks due to mistreatment, then it won’t be covered.
 You’re also responsible for some of the shipping fees in some situations.